anthraXbogdan/petsidestory/README.md

 ### The app consists of two parts:

--  an admin/dashboard (for adding, removing and editing content);
+-  an admin dashboard (for adding, removing and editing content);

 -  an eShop (developed mobile-first).